-It can be very difficult to fall asleep when a person is in constant discomfort.
-Many symptoms of allergic reactions to pollen, dust spores, or animal dander can intensely affect the respiratory system.
-Try relaxing or sleeping with congested nasal passages that make breathing harder.
+It can be very difficult to fall asleep when you are in constant discomfort.
+Many symptoms of allergic reactions to pollen, dust spores, or animal dander can intensely affect the respiratory system making breathing harder.
+Relaxing or sleeping with congested nasal passages can be very difficult.

 Allergy Fatigue: Sick, Tired and Drowsy From Allergies